Rural Homes

 Stone, cob, and pre-1919 solid wall properties must maintain vapor permeability through hygroscopic materials like wood fiber, sheep’s wool, hemp, and lime while achieving modest U-value improvements around 0.45-0.6 W/m²K.
 These buildings compensate for lower insulation levels through thermal mass and reduced actual heat loss versus calculated values.

 Third, radon mitigation deserves equal priority to energy efficiency in affected areas.
-The 67% radon increase from double glazing and compounding effects from multiple measures means testing before and after retrofits proves essential.
+The 67% radon increase from double glazing and compounding effects from multiple measures means testing before and after retrofits is essential.
 Active radon sumps costing £800-2,000 provide highly effective, affordable intervention for properties exceeding 200 Bq/m³.

-These demand HETAS installation, permanent combustion air supplies that cannot be sealed during retrofits, annual sweeping, mandatory CO alarms, Ready to Burn certified dry wood use, and preferably relegation to supplementary rather than primary heating.
+These demand HETAS installation, permanent combustion air supplies that cannot be sealed during retrofits, annual sweeping, mandatory CO alarms, Ready to Burn certified dry wood use, and ideally relegation to supplementary rather than primary heating.

-Success requires BPEC-certified installers, professional design with calculations rather than rules of thumb, mandatory commissioning with calibrated airflow measurement, user training, accessible filter locations, minimized duct runs with sealed connections, adequate acoustic treatment, and post-occupancy monitoring.
+Getting it right requires BPEC-certified installers, professional design with calculations rather than rules of thumb, mandatory commissioning with calibrated airflow measurement, user training, accessible filter locations, minimized duct runs with sealed connections, adequate acoustic treatment, and post-occupancy monitoring.

 Practical Pathway Forward